-- CEO Pay: CEO base salary level is currently well below the competitive peer median (below the market 25th percentile) and actual total direct compensation is also below the competitive peer median. - Executive Chairman Pay: Executive Chairman voluntarily receives \$1 in annual base pay, does not participate in the annual incentive program, and voluntarily waived his right to receive an annual equity grant in 2015 and in 2016. - Clawback Policy: Awards of long-term equity compensation and compensation under the Company's annual cash incentive plan can be terminated by the Compensation Committee if it determines that the recipient of such award has engaged in material misconduct.
+- CEO Pay: CEO base salary level during 2017 was well below the competitive peer median (below the market 25th percentile) and actual total direct compensation is also below the competitive peer median. - Clawback Policy: Awards of long-term equity compensation and compensation under the Company's annual cash incentive plan can be terminated by the Compensation Committee if it determines that the recipient of such award has engaged in material misconduct.

-In 2016, more than 94% of the votes cast on our say-on-pay proposal were in favor of our executive compensation program and policies.
+In 2017, approximately 94% of the votes cast on our say-on-pay proposal were in favor of our executive compensation program and policies.